Economic and Political Overview

 - Left‑Green Movement (LGM): left-wing, advocates traditional socialist values, feminism and environmentalism

-The main oppositions party are:
+The main opposition parties are:

 - People's Party: left-wing, socialist, populist